 Use an eCommerce personalization tool like Dialogue AI to harness AI with user data to show highly tailored content and product recommendations.
 This is the best way to improve the customer journey of your eCommerce site, leading to overall more successful and customized journeys that increase the likelihood of a sale.

-Dialogue has employed a machine learning algorithm which continuously discards less successfully customer journeys and perfects ones that were successful.
+Dialogue has employed a machine learning algorithm that continuously discards less successful customer journeys and perfects ones that were successful.

 The key to differentiating your eCommerce shop is to personalize it.
 Use these techniques so that you don’t feel like a faceless brick-and-mortar experience.

 There’s nothing worse than waiting for pages to load while you’re browsing for the perfect product.
 Your customers feel the same way, and it’s one of the most common reasons that your audience will jump to another site.

 Speed is so much more than the page load times.
 Here are two ways that you can optimize the purchase process and keep your shoppers moving efficiently through the sales funnel: